Our application and database are hosted by Heroku and Amazon Web Services.

 Delegate to: Marketing Team

-- Don't say "We take security very seriously".
-It makes everyone cringe when they read it.
+Don't say "We take security very seriously".
+It makes everyone cringe when

 - Be as detailed as possible with the timeline.